10 Free Anatomy Images to Download and Keep.

 Hotspots are a great way for you to help guide students in learning individual elements of a complex system, in a visual, interactive, and engaging way!

-Lt Anatomy Collection Release
+Lt Anatomy Collection

 The Hotspot panel is a useful feature within Lt’s Anatomy Collection allowing you to direct students attention towards important anatomical structures.
 Created in partnership with ToLTech, world leaders in anatomy imagery, the Anatomy Collection includes rich and detailed histology and dissection imagery and video for teaching and assessments.
 Combine with our Physiology Collection, and you have a complete A&P course on a single delivery platform.